salahineo/Stocker/README.md

 ### Goal

 This is a photos & videos stock landing page.
-I coded this project to practice my knowledge of HTML, CSS, JavaScript, and jQuery in a real project.
+I coded this project to practice on my knowledge of HTML, CSS, JavaScript, and jQuery in a real project.

 ### Benefits